EASS-HIT-PART-A-2024-CLASS-VI/FITLIFE-fitness-tracking-ofir-cohen/README.md

-# **FITLIFE- fitness tracking app by Ofir Cohen **
+# **FitLife - Fitness Tracking App by Ofir Cohen**

-A robust system designed to manage fitness and nutrition tracking for users, with features like training program recommendations and calorie tracking.
+A professional fitness and nutrition tracking system designed to help users monitor their progress, achieve their fitness goals, and maintain a healthy lifestyle.
+Featuring calorie tracking, personalized training recommendations, and persistent data storage.

 ---

 ## **Overview**

-The project is a fullstack application built using **FastAPI**.
-It provides APIs to manage user data, track fitness progress, and recommend fitness programs dynamically by scraping external websites or based on predefined logic.
-The system also calculates personalized calorie recommendations.
+The **FitLife** application is a comprehensive full-stack backend system built using **FastAPI**.
+It offers a wide range of features, including user data management, fitness progress tracking, and training program recommendations, dynamically sourced from external websites.
+The system also provides personalized calorie recommendations based on user metrics and fitness goals.

-To ensure smooth deployment and scalability, the backend is fully containerized using **Docker**.
+To ensure scalability and maintainability, the backend is fully containerized with **Docker**.

 ---

 ## **Key Features**
-- **User Management**: Create and manage user profiles.
+- **Persistent User Management**: Create and manage user profiles with long-term data storage using SQLite.
-- **Workout Tracking**: Log and retrieve workout data.
+- **Workout Tracking**: Log and retrieve detailed workout records for users.
-- **Nutrition Logs**: Track calorie intake through daily nutrition entries.
+- **Nutrition Logs**: Track daily calorie intake with nutrition logs.
-- **Weight Logs**: Record and monitor user weight over time.
+- **Weight Logs**: Record and monitor weight data over time for better progress tracking.
-- **Calorie Recommendation**: Calculate personalized daily calorie requirements and set user targets.
+- **Calorie Recommendation**: Calculate and recommend personalized daily calorie intake.
 - **Training Program Scraping**: Dynamically scrape training programs from reliable external sources based on user goals.
-- **RESTful API**: Interactive Swagger UI available at `/docs`.
+- **RESTful API**: Interactive API documentation with Swagger UI available at `/docs`.

 ---